ihpled/mute-unmute/README.md

 # Mute/Unmute Gnome extension.

-Mute/unmute audio by clicking the audio output icon of the volume slider (or middle-clicking the speaker icon on the menu bar).
-It uses mute/unmute API so that the system remember unmuted volume level.
+Mute/unmute audio how it should be, by clicking the audio output icon next to the volume slider (or middle-clicking the speaker icon on the menu bar).
+This extension uses mute/unmute API in order to restore previous volume level after unmuting.